CLASSIFICATION NO. 082

 Under direction, to plan, develop and administer a specialized Human Resources program or project; to coordinate program activities with county management, employees and community stakeholders; to facilitate and participate in program activities; to plan and monitor performance against program goals and objectives and ensure results; to recommend policies and procedures related to program; and to do other work as required.

 The Human Resources Program Coordinator is responsible for planning, implementing and evaluating a human resources program with county-wide visibility and impact.
 Incumbents perform a variety of professional and technical work while leading and participating in efforts to build program support with internal and/or external stakeholders.
+Incumbents are expected to exercise discretion in carrying out responsibilities independently, ensuring the consistent application of program specific standards and policies on a County-wide basis.

 Duties may include but are not limited to the following: